IMN-E4/spike_sorting_SI/README.md

     *Important point 1*: you can also consider running only the pre_check to first visualize the data drift and amount of peaks to decide if it's worth proceeding with the sorting at all.

-    *Important point 2*: light clean sorting will by default will be saved in NAS, while heavy/complete cache in local disk.
-You can define this in params_NP.
+    *Important point 2*: light clean sorting will by default will be saved in NAS, while heavy/complete cache in local disk (necessary for using SpikeInterface GUI).
+You can define this in params_NP.py.

 - **Data visualization**:
  The main script here is mainwindow.py.
 This file depends on the adjacent Python files: